Sarin433/eff-forecast/README.md

  - plotly

 # Run the webapp
-- open webapp.py in you Python ide
+- Open webapp.py in you Python ide
-- in Terminal: streamlit run webapp.py
+- In Terminal: streamlit run webapp.py
 - Enjoy!!!

 *Note you must have python library